 - CT Scan: A CT scan is often the first imaging procedure used to diagnose a TBI.
-Some of the advantages of a CT scan is that it produces a 3-D image, it is fast, and picks up on significant issues such as skull fractures, bleeds, and cerebral swelling.
+Some of the advantages of a CT scan are that it produces a 3-D image, is fast, and picks up on significant issues such as skull fractures, bleeds, and cerebral swelling.
 The big disadvantage is that a CT scan also uses a lot of radiation.

 - MRI: Magnetic resonance imaging can also be used to diagnose a traumatic brain injury.
 The advantage of an MRI is that it produces a more detailed image and requires no radiation.
 Unfortunately, an MRI also takes a long time to complete and is far more expensive.

 Like other injuries, the treatments of neurological damage will depend on its type and severity.
 Some of the treatment options include: